aig-upf/tarski/README.md

 If instead you want to use the latest code available on the Github repository, use

     pip install -U git+https://github.com/aig-upf/tarski.git

+## Extras

+Tarski allows the _optional_ installation of an `sdd` module that allows to interact with the [PySDD package](https://github.com/wannesm/PySDD) for sentential decision diagrams.
+To use this `tarski.sdd` optional package, you'll need to pip install with the `sdd` extra, as in:

+    pip install tarski[sdd]

+Support for this is still experimental.

 ### Software Requirements
 Tarski requires Python >= 3.6.
 The above installation instructions will install transparently for you a number of additional dependencies, among which `numpy`, `scipy` and `pyrddl`.